The-Bigger-Pie/getting-started-workshop/tutorials/2-git-hub-branches.md

 git merge main
 ```

-- a shortcut for that is to press `Cmd + Enter + P`. this will open a search bar for commands in VS Code and when you search for `Git`you get shown several commands.
-Here you select `Git: Checkout to...` the next option will be either to select a branch or to create a new branch.
-Here you can then just enter the name of the new branch.
-- the same way you can also merge branches, with the command `Git: Merge branches...`.

 ![image of dropdown search](./assets/Bildschirmfoto%202021-08-03%20um%2022.27.09.png)

-# 2. Merge conflicts

 Merge conflicts are going to happen.
 And you should get used to them.
 So thats why we try to train them in our tutorials.
 They happen when two people are working on the same file on the same line of code.
 The person that pulls the changes of the other person into their local repsoitory first has to solve this conflict.